plotzing/plotzing/README.md

 ## **Updating the Plotzing Package**

-To update Plotzing, simply unload the package if it's already loaded, reinstall the package, and reload Plotzing using the following code:
+To update Plotzing, simply unload the package if it's already loaded, reinstall the package, and reload it:

 ```{r, echo=TRUE, eval=FALSE}
 #If Plotzing is currently loaded, unload it: